 Benjamin Franklin was born January 17, 1706 into a large and poor family.
-His father had 17 children by 2 different wives.
+His father had 17 children by two different wives.
 Benjamin was brought up in the family business of candle making and his brother’s printing shop.
-Whenever he could Benjamin would take the opportunity to read and learn about a wide range of subjects, from Sophocles to modern science.
-Whilst co workers would take a leisurely lunch break, Benjamin Franklin would pore over books from the bookshop munching on some raisins.
+Whenever he could, Benjamin would take the opportunity to read and learn about a wide range of subjects, from Sophocles to modern science.
+Whilst co-workers would take a leisurely lunch break, Benjamin Franklin would pore over books from the bookshop munching on some raisins.

 At an early age, he also started writing articles which were published in the ‘New England Courant’ under a pseudonym; Franklin wrote under pseudonyms throughout his life.
 After several had been published, he admitted to his father that he had written them.
 Rather than being pleased, his father beat him for his impudence.
 Therefore, aged 17, the young Benjamin left the family business and travelled to Philadelphia.